nrwl/nx/docs/shared/node-server-tutorial/6-summary.md

 ---
-title: 'Node Standalone Tutorial - Part 6: Summary'
+title: 'Node Server Tutorial - Part 6: Summary'
 description: In this tutorial you'll create a backend-focused workspace with Nx.
 ---

-# Node Standalone Tutorial - Part 6: Summary
+# Node Server Tutorial - Part 6: Summary

 In this tutorial you: